suren-ispiryan/Amazon-react/README.md

 + Products crud.
 + Must see all orders.
 - Category CRUD (categories can have subcategories).
-- Have a seed to import default categories with their subcategories.
++ Have a seed to import default categories with their subcategories, users, categories and sizes.